rothos/protocol_1/index.md

 <div style='margin-top: 2em'></div>
 <div class="alert alert-error">
   <button type="button" class="close" data-dismiss="alert">&times;</button>
   <strong>Beware!
 This document may be out-of-date.</strong><br/>Potentially crucial modifications/additions/deletions may have happened since this page was updated.
-Be sure to compare the version number below with version number of the <a href='https://github.com/meditationstuff/protocol_1/'>official protocol</a> before getting too deep into this document.
+Visit the <a href='https://github.com/meditationstuff/protocol_1/'>official repo</a> to find the current version.
 </div>

 # Mastery Protocol